Nazulka/WD-Buzzwords/README.md

 ### Future Features
 * Add an _autocomplete_ attribute to the search box input field to allow the browser to predict terms and display options to fill in the field.
-* Expand the glossary by adding _parts of speech_ and _text to speech pronunciation_ features.
+* Expand the glossary by adding _part of speech_, _synonyms_ and _pronunciation_ features.
-* Add _Table of Contents_ section/ page so users can view a page with term names that can be clicked to view the term description and open in a new page.
+* Add _Table of Contents_ section with term names that can be clicked to display term description in a new page.

 ## Testing
 ___